Sitefinity-SDK/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 # Get started

 This tutorial assumes that you are using the bundled Sitefinity copy.
-It will guide you through setting up your development environement and write your first integration tests.
+It will guide you through setting up your development environment and write your first integration tests.

 The sample test project uses the MbUnit test framework.
-This tutorial provides a quick overview how to use MbUnit framework.
+This tutorial provides a quick overview how to use the MbUnit framework.
 To learn the complete MbUnit API, please see the MbUnit [documentation](http://www.gallio.org/doku-id-mbunit-documentation/).

 ## Set up your development environment
-In the following sections you will find guidelines how to configure your development environment to write integration tests for Sitefinity CMS.
+In the following sections you will find guidelines on how to configure your development environment to write integration tests for Sitefinity CMS.

 ### Restore Nuget packages